Central Legislative Assembly: Elected members

 Initially, of its 142 members, 101 were elected and 41 were nominated.
 Of the 101 elected members, 52 came from general constituencies, 29 were elected by Muslims, 2 by Sikhs, 7 by Europeans, 7 by landlords, and 4 by business men.
 Later, one seat each was added for Delhi, Ajmer-Merwara and the North West Frontier Province.

 The constituencies were divided as follows:

 The Government of India Act 1935 introduced further reforms.
 The Assembly continued as the lower chamber of a central Indian parliament based in Delhi, with two chambers, both containing elected and appointed members.
 The Assembly increased in size to 250 seats for members elected by the constituencies of British India, plus a further 125 seats for the Indian Princely states.
 However, elections for the reformed legislature never took place.

 Inauguration

 The Central Legislative Assembly met in the Council Hall and later to the Viceregal Lodge in Old Delhi both of which are now located in Delhi University.
 A new "Council House" was conceived in 1919 as the seat of the future Legislative Assembly, the Council of State, and the Chamber of Princes.
 The foundation stone was laid on 12 February 1921 and the building was opened on 18 January 1927 by Lord Irwin, the Viceroy and Governor-General.
-The Council House later changed its name to Parliament House, or Sansad Bhavan, and is the present-day home of the Parliament of India.
+The Council House later changed its name to Parliament House, or Sansad Bhavan, and was the home of the Parliament of India until 19 September 2023, having been converted into a museum.